The Magic Hatters

 The story of the Bakewell witches is unique within the annals of English witchcraft and a tale thought by some to be so fantastical that it may not even be true.
 Yet research cannot only place the event firmly in the context of the times, but it can also help create a picture of the events that originally brought the story into being.

 The Old House

 There are many reasons to visit the town of Bakewell.
-Beyond it being home to a true British classic in the Bakewell tart, its location in the heart of the Derbyshire Dales makes it the perfect hub from which to explore nearby attractions such as Chatsworth House and Haddon Hall.
+Beyond it being home to a true British classic in the Bakewell Pudding, its location in the heart of the Derbyshire Dales makes it the perfect hub from which to explore nearby attractions such as Chatsworth House and Haddon Hall.
 Yet for all that Bakewell has to offer, there is one location in the town that will instantly attract the more curious visitor; the wonderful Tudor building that now houses the Old House Museum.